AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!IMPORTANT]
 >
->Audiences with less than 1000 overlapping identities will not be included.
+>Audiences with less than 1000 overlapping identities do not return any results, and an error is displayed.

 ## Compare audiences {#compare-audiences}